Student Money Diaries: Cost of Living in Sweden 2019

 Also, excellent blog posts written by my fellow digital ambassadors in previous years inspired me to write one for 2019.
 So far, posts that have inspired me to write this post include:

 Andaç’s post about the cost of living took us back to 2016.
 Time flies!
 Andaç writes another blog post about the cost of living in 2017.
 Additionally, Anita’s post has shed light on the cost of living in Sweden in 2018.
 At this time 5 years ago, Marta brought our attention to the fact that Sweden is expensive.
 My wallet and I agree that she is still right.
-On the other hand, Emma in the outstanding student money diary here writes that
+On the other hand, Emma in the outstanding student money diary writes that:

 “Sweden is as expensive as you hear, and also is not as expensive as you hear.“

-Credit: Ulf Lundin/imagebank.sweden.se
+Photo: Ulf Lundin/imagebank.sweden.se

 How much money do you need to live in Sweden?